Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Large Language Models and the Rights of the Data Subject

 \end{itemize}

-Overall, LLMs have similar source data to search engines, and the datasets used to develop these models may contain personal data, causing privacy concerns.
-ChatGPT, a chatbot built upon GPT-3.5, a typical large language model, has become the fastest-growing application in history\footnote{\url{https://www.reuters.com/technology/chatgpt-sets-record-fastest-growing-user-base-analyst-note-2023-02-01/}}, which may also place LLMs in a similar position as search engines mentioned in the court ruling.
+Overall, LLMs have similar source of data to search engines, and the datasets used to develop these models may contain personal data, causing privacy concerns.
+ChatGPT, a chatbot built upon GPT, has become the fastest-growing application in history\footnote{\url{https://www.reuters.com/technology/chatgpt-sets-record-fastest-growing-user-base-analyst-note-2023-02-01/}}, which may also place LLMs in a similar position as search engines mentioned in the court ruling of RTBF that they may make the information more ubiquitously available and interconnected.
 Similar to search engines, LLMs do not share the same legitimate interests as the original publishers from whom the data were crawled.
 Instead, these data are used by organizations to train models and provide chatbot services to users.
-The use of these data also has various consequences for the original publishers.
+The use of these data can also lead to varied consequences for the original publishers.
 Therefore, organizations training LLMs should be considered data controllers.

 The balancing of interests allows the use of data to be justified by legitimate interests such as research purposes or freedom of speech.
-While OpenAI labels ChatGPT as a research preview and Google marks Bard as an experiment, these labels do not remove their commercial nature.
+While OpenAI labels ChatGPT as a ``low key research preview''~\footnote{\url{https://www.nytimes.com/2023/12/05/technology/ai-chatgpt-google-meta.html}} and Google marks Bard as an ``experiment''~\footnote{Meet Bard, an early experiment by Google: \url{https://blog.google/technology/ai/try-bard/}}, these labels do not cover up their commercial nature.
 Even if they can be justified by research purposes, the balancing of interests allows these legitimate interests to be overridden by the requests of data subjects.